fabiang/laminas-localize-helper/README.md

 ```

-You can configure the helper for each type of plugin by removing or adding
+You can configure the initializer for each type of plugin by removing or adding
 it to the ValidatorManager/FilterManager/ViewHelperManager config above.